Tejasgarg/pslab-hardware/README.md

 ### Oscilloscopes

-One of the main features of PSLab is the 3-channel Oscilloscope which can monitor analog inputs at maximum of 2 million samples per second.
+One of the main features of PSLab is the 3-channel Oscilloscope, which can monitor analog inputs at a maximum of 2 million samples per second.
 In PSLab mini, this will be retained but with the following changes:
-* Reduce the channels from 3 to 2 channel oscilloscope to reduce the components and cost
+* Reduce the channels from 3 to 2 channels oscilloscope to reduce the components and cost
 * Aim at increasing the max sampling rate

 ### Measurement Functions